fchen13/fchen13.github.io/traffic-data/README.md

 - `traffic-YYYY-WXX.json`: Detailed weekly data with daily breakdowns
 - `README.md`: This documentation file

+### to get the latest data locally, run git pull origin ebp-main in the traffic-data directory

 ## 🚀 Quick Start

 ### Run Analysis (from traffic-data directory):